ngrok/ngrok-operator/README.md

 ## Support

-The best place to get support using the ngrok Ingress Controller is through the [ngrok Slack Community](https://ngrok.com/slack).
+The best place to get support using the ngrok Kubernetes Operator is through the [ngrok Slack Community](https://ngrok.com/slack).
 If you find bugs or would like to contribute code, please follow the instructions in the [contributing guide](./docs/developer-guide/README.md).

 ## License